 Ingredients

-An array of ingredients artfully spread across a light surface includes diced potatoes, diced beef, chopped carrots, diced onions, seasonings, a measuring cup of water, soy sauce, bay leaves, and crushed tomatoes—perfect for creating a savory Instant Pot Beef Stew Recipe.
+Ingredients needed for this recipe which includes diced potatoes, diced beef, chopped carrots, diced onions, seasonings, a measuring cup of water, soy sauce, bay leaves, and crushed tomatoes.

 Scroll to the bottom for the full recipe and ingredients in the recipe card.